Harry and Meghan’s hometown of Montecito evacuated

 Harry and Meghan’s hometown of Montecito evacuated due to extreme rain

-It is five years since a deadly mudslide in Montecito killed 23 people
+A deadly mudslide in Montecito killed 23 people five years ago

 Prince Harry and Meghan Markle’s hometown of Montecito is under an evacuation order due to heavy rain after days of severe storms battered California.